Dressed-Asymptotic States and QED Infrared Physics: Summary and prospects

-In this paper, by starting with the definition of the $S$-matrix, we have proposed a formalism to construct the asymptotic state of ``in/out'' state at sufficiently far past/future $t=\mp T$.
-In the formalism in this paper, we can completely determine the asymptotic states only from the interaction of the theory\footnote{ We have considered the interaction of QED $V^I_\mathrm{QED} \left( t \right) $ as
+In this paper, by starting with the definition of the $S$-matrix, we have proposed a dressed state formalism to construct the asymptotic state of ``in/out'' state at sufficiently far past/future at $t=\mp T$.
+In this formalism, we define the asymptotic interaction remaining at $\abs{t}>T$ in terms of some fixed order of $1/T$, and incorporate it into the asymptotic states.
+According to the order of $1/T$ in the asymptotic states, we determine the order of $1/T$, which we should take into account for all calculations.
+We can construct the asymptotic states only from the interaction of the theory\footnote{ We have considered the interaction of QED $V^\mathrm{I}_\mathrm{QED} \left( t \right) $ as